johnwaynehacker/rwd-xray/tools/crv_civic_0_steering.md

 ```
   - The block checksum, padded block checksum, rwd file checksum are updated correctly.

-### How to test it on car
+### How to test the rwd on car
 - Try the official rwd first, flash it to your car.
-If this is working, your car is compatible.
+If this is working, your car is compatible with the 0 steering rwd.
-- Then try the homemade 0 steering rwd, it should also work because the part num and fw revision are the same.
+- Then try flashing the homemade 0 steering rwd.
 - If the homemade rwd brick the eps, use official rwd to recover it.
-- <b>Caution! improper flashing may damage the eps.
+- <b>Caution!
+Improper flashing may damage the eps.
 I don't have civic, so I never test it on car.
 Use it at your own risk.</b>
 ### The files
  - [Civic Official rwd](https://github.com/nanamiwang/rwd-xray/raw/master/tools/files/39990-TBA-A030-M1.rwd.gz)
  - [Civic 39990-TBA 0 steering rwd](https://github.com/nanamiwang/rwd-xray/raw/master/tools/files/civic_tba_0_steering.bin.rwd)